From invariant measures to orbit equivalence, via locally finite groups: Ample groups and a pointed version of Krieger's theorem

-\begin{proof} We already know that the first condition implies the second.
+\begin{proof} Clearly the first condition implies the second, and we already know that the second implies the third.
 Now, assume that $\Gamma$, $\Lambda$ are saturated ample groups acting minimally, and $M(\Gamma)=M(\Lambda)$ (as usual, we reduce to this situation by conjugating $\Lambda$ if necessary).